 Counseling faculty is committed to creating teaching-learning environments that encourage the active participation of students.
 Students are invited to join faculty in advocating for clients’ and human rights and for professionalism which requires adequate reflection and careful consideration of the interest and welfare of the persons affected by their decisions.

 The ETSU Counseling Program has traditionally served full-time and part-time students since 1963.
-Four master’s level concentrations are offered: Community Agency Counseling, Counseling in Higher Education, Marriage and Family Therapy, and School Counseling.
+Four master’s level concentrations are offered: Clinical Mental Health Counseling, College Counseling/Student Affairs, Couples and Family Therapy, and School Counseling.
 In addition, the program offers an Education Specialist Degree in Counselor Leadership in partnership with the Educational Leadership and Policy Analysis (ELPA) Department through Cohort Programs.

 In order to continue to effectively carry out our mission and goals, we engage in ongoing program and student assessment processes.
 To see our assessment reports click here.